-The last couple weeks I have been witness to all manner of hardship around me.
+The last couple weeks I have witnessed all manner of hardship around me.
 The sudden death of a son.
 Adopted children wrestling with trauma and fear.
 Inconclusive test results.
 Two attempted suicides.
 A mysterious illness in a child.

 Moments like this rattle us to our core.
 They remind us that the world is fallen, and we are frail.
 They speak to our smallness, and our need for a solid place.

-So I lean in to His voice whispering to me through the questions and the confusion, “Come closer, sink deeper.
+Lean into His voice whispering through the questions and the confusion, “Come closer, sink deeper.
 Find a place of solace where your soul can exhale and rest.
 I’ve got this.
 I’ve got you.”
-I set aside what I do not know and grab hold of what I do.
+We set aside what we do not know and grab hold of what we do.

 Lean in, friends.
-Lean harder.
-Lean in to the One who sees it all.
-Lean in to the One who loves you.
-Lean in to the One who is more than able.
+Hard.
+Lean into the One who sees it all.
+Fall on the One who loves you.
+Collapse in the arms of the One who is more than able.
 Lean to the point where your feet don’t even touch the ground anymore and you’re just carried by Him.

 He can handle it.
-He’s strong enough.
+There is nothing beyond His strength.
 He is our ezer kenegdo, our warrior helper, who fights for us and helps us.

-Don’t just throw your worries at Him hoping something will stick.
-Don’t just hope for the best.
-Lean in to His promises like your life depends on it.
-Lean in with faith and hope and trust.
+Don’t just throw your worries at Him hoping something will stick, or just hope for the best.
+Lean into His promises like your life depends on it.
+Let your leaning be full of faith, hope and trust.

 Don’t let your unanswered questions drive a wedge of bitterness or hopelessness between you and the very one who knows what you need and wants to walk with you in this.
 As Hudson Taylor said, “It does not matter how great the pressure is.
 What really matters is where the pressure lies-whether it comes between you and God, or whether it presses you nearer His heart.”